 FATALITIES AND INJURIES

 By Age: Older motorcyclists account for more than half of all motorcyclist fatalities.
-NHTSA data show that in 2013, 55 percent of motorcyclists killed in crashes were age 40 or over, compared with 46 percent in 2004.
-The number of motorcyclists age 40 and over killed in crashes increased by 39 percent from 2004 to 2013.
-In contrast, fatalities among all motorcyclists rose 16 percent.
-NHTSA says that the average age of motorcycle riders killed in crashes was 42 in 2013, compared with 38 in 2004.
+NHTSA data show that in 2014, 54 percent of motorcyclists killed in crashes were age 40 or over, compared with 47 percent in 2005.
+The number of motorcyclists age 40 and over killed in crashes increased by14 percent from 2005 to 2014.
+In contrast, fatalities among all motorcyclists rose less than 1 percent.
+NHTSA says that the average age of motorcycle riders killed in crashes was 42 in 2014, compared with 39 in 2005.

 Older riders appear to sustain more serious injuries than younger riders.
 Researchers from Brown University cited declines in vision and reaction time, along with the larger-sized bikes that older riders favor, which tend to roll over more often, and the increased fragility among older people as the causes.
 The study used data on riders age 20 and over who needed emergency medical care following motorcycle crashes from 2001 to 2008.
 The riders were put in three groups by age: 20 to 39, 40 to 59, and 60 and over.
 The data showed that while injury rates were rising for all age groups, the steepest rise occurred in the 60 and over group, who were two and a half times more likely to have serious injuries than the youngest group.
 They were three times more likely to be admitted to the hospital.
 The middle and older groups were also more likely to sustain fractures, dislocations and other injuries, such as brain damage, than the youngest group.
 The authors published findings in the journal Injury Prevention in February 2013.
 The study is entitled Injury patterns and severity among motorcyclists treated in US emergency departments, 2001–2008: a comparison of younger and older riders.